 Confirmation of leakage can be done by asking the patient to cough whilst holding a tissue over the urethral opening, either lying or standing with the feet slightly apart.

-- Ask the woman to bear down to look for descent of the vaginal walls or uterus.
-It may be necessary to ask her to stand up to visualise any prolapse.
+- Ask them to bear down to look for descent of the vaginal walls or uterus.
+It may be necessary to ask them to stand up to visualise any prolapse.

-- Assess ability to use pelvic floor musculature by asking her to squeeze on your examining finger in the vagina.
+- Assess ability to use pelvic floor musculature by asking them to squeeze on your examining finger in the vagina.

 - Vaginal examination with a Sims' speculum in the left lateral position is helpful in looking for a cystocele or rectocele.
 Look for uterine or vaginal prolapse whilst withdrawing the Sims' speculum.